1,000+ Opportunities

 Learn how

-Based on current listing details, eligibility includes: Oregon counties that own or lease property for at least 20 years and provide camping facilities in county park and recreation areas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Oregon counties that own or lease property for at least 20 years and provide camping facilities in county park and recreation areas.
+Confirm the full requirements in the official notice before applying.